 It’s the brain’s reaction to the constant flood of dopamine from alcohol.
 The fewer receptor sites you have, the more of a substance you need to get the same effect.

 When that happens, your brain no longer functions normally without alcohol.

 When you quit drinking, you deprive your brain of its primary source of dopamine.
 With fewer dopamine receptors in the brain, it becomes significantly more difficult to experience pleasure or joy.

 How Long Does Depression Last After You Quit Drinking?

 That is the million-dollar question with an unsatisfying answer: it depends.

-There are so many factors to consider such as genetics, how much you drank and for how long, the extent of damage, and pre-existing mental health problems.
+There are many factors to consider, such as genetics, how much you drank and for how long, the extent of damage, and pre-existing mental health problems.

 According to American Addiction Centers, acute mental health responses like severe anxiety and depression often resolve by the fourth or fifth day of sobriety.
 However, milder, lingering episodes of anxiety and depression can go on for 3-6 months after your last drink.